 To me, being of Latin origin resonates as of being a colonial trophy for Latin Europe, while “Hispanidad” only covers a very limited percentage of my cultural heritage.

 I am Boricua and I am queer, but not Latinx.
 To be Latinx, just like Latino, Latina, or Hispanic, is to make invisible the African and the Taíno in me.
 It erases my ties with the Ixchil people and Lesser Antilles neighbors.
 It centers my cultural identity around European colonizers, perpetuating patriarchy and colonialism.
 My solidarity with the rest of the Americas is based upon a common history and constant struggle, indigenous blood ties, stolen people, and a stolen land.
 I know my history and also who killed, raped, and enslaved.
 I must celebrate those who gave everything to free my people from oppression, not the oppressors.
 I do not feel comfortable being identified or described by a word that echoes the legacy of genocide and slavery of the Spanish Empire in the Americas.

 My perspective is based on a historical context, the evolution of my regional Spanish as well as the evolution of existing dialects, and corresponding to my country of origin.
 Often we can also find culturally appropriate ways to define sexual genres.
 Knowing our individual history is critical to our identity, and this is a new facet in the conversation that must be discussed among ourselves.

-Hugo Marín González is a correspondent Pittsburgh edition of La Jornada Latina who also writes for infinitelexico.org.
+Hugo Marín González is a correspondent for the Pittsburgh edition of La Jornada Latina and also writes for infinitelexico.org.
 Hugo has a BA in Spanish linguistics with a concentration in Latin American and Caribbean dialectology.